jcatapang/deepdrugsearch/installation.md

 ### Locating the installer

 Download the installer from the link provided to you via e-mail after the verification process.
-The downloader is 440 MB in size.
+The installer is 479 MB in size.
 Double click on it.
 Click "Yes", when prompted with User Account Control.

 ![Installer](https://raw.githubusercontent.com/leeseojun17/deepdrugsearch/master/graphics/installer.JPG "Installer")